Lily Collins: Activism

+In the 2024 United States presidential election, Collins endorsed Kamala Harris.

 Personal life

-Collins stated in 2013 that she does not like to discuss the interest in her relationships publicly due to witnessing the difficulties caused by the media coverage of her parents' divorce.
-In September 2020, she announced her engagement to American film director and writer Charlie McDowell.
+Collins stated in 2013 that she did not like to discuss her relationships publicly after witnessing the difficulties caused by the media coverage of her parents' divorce.

+In September 2020, Collins announced her engagement to American film director and writer Charlie McDowell.
 They were married on 4 September 2021 at Dunton Hot Springs, Colorado.
+Collins purchased Case Study House No. 10 in Pasadena, California in 2022.
+In March 2023 it was reported that they had bought a townhouse in the Østerbro district of Copenhagen, Denmark.
+In 2025, Collins announced on Instagram that their first child was born via surrogacy.